plume-lib/merging/README.md

 ### How to use as a merge driver

 After performing the following steps, git will automatically use this merge driver for every merge of Java files.
+You can also define your own merge drivers that pass different sets of arguments, beyond the `merge-java` and `merge-adjacent` merge drivers defined below.

 1. Run these commands:
 ```
 git config --global merge.conflictstyle diff3
 git config --global merge.merge-java.name "Merge Java files"
 git config --global merge.merge-java.driver 'java-merge-driver.sh %A %O %B'
+git config --global merge.merge-adjacent.name "Merge changes on adjacent lines"
+git config --global merge.merge-adjacent.driver 'java-merge-driver.sh --only-adjacent %A %O %B'
 ```

 To take effect only for one repository, replace `--global` by `--local` and run